wikimatze/hammer.vim/README.md

   The template to render with.
 Default is `default`, a GitHub-esque design.

 * g:HammerDirectory
   Where previews are written to.
-Default is `/tmp`
+  Default is `%TEMP%` on Windows, and `/tmp` on everything else.

 * g:HammerBrowser
   The template to open the preview with.
 Default is OS-dependent.